Shah Rukh Khan greets fans on his 57th birthday at midnight | Entertainment

 To celebrate his 57th birthday, production banner Yash Raj Films on Wednesday re-released his iconic 1995 romantic-drama ''Dilwale Dulhania Le Jayenge'' across the country.

 Shah Rukh, whose last full-fledged screen appearance was 2018's ''Zero'', has three film releases lined up for next year.
-There is the high-octane spy thriller ''Pathaan'' -- whose teaser will be unveiled virtually today -- followed by ''Jawan'', a pan-India movie helmed by Atlee, and Rajkumar Hirani's ''Dunki''.
+There is the high-octane spy thriller ''Pathaan'' -- whose teaser was unveiled virtually today on social media -- followed by ''Jawan'', a pan-India movie helmed by Atlee, and Rajkumar Hirani's ''Dunki''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)